When insight isn’t enough—and real change is what you’re seeking.

-Many people considering therapy are thoughtful, capable, and self-aware, yet remain stuck in repeating emotional or relational patterns.
+Many people considering therapy are thoughtful, capable, and self-aware, yet find themselves repeating negative patterns.
 Even with prior counseling or strong insight, meaningful change can feel out of reach.

 Psychodynamic psychotherapy is designed for this stage of work.
-Treatment focuses on understanding and transforming unconscious emotional and relational patterns that continue to shape thoughts, behaviors, and relationships.
-As these patterns are worked through within the therapeutic relationship, change becomes more stable, flexible, and enduring.
+Treatment focuses on understanding and transforming unconscious emotional and relational patterns that continue to shape thoughts and behaviors.

 Hi, I’m Thomas Day